jadc/tracker/content/yah-v2.md

 "aHR0cHM6Ly9rcmFrZW5maWxlcy5jb20vdmlldy9pRXBlV2E0eDl4L2ZpbGUuaHRtbA=="
 ]
 ---
-Open verse filled by Offset and a few new lines from Playboi Carti.
+Open verse filled by Offset, and a few new lines from Playboi Carti